ANNUAL REPORT

 For MJ, something shifted as he became rooted in the community.
 Surrounded by structure, encouragement, and accountability, the future stopped feeling abstract.
 Stability no longer seemed like a distant idea but something tangible and attainable.
 For Elijah, graduation marked a deeply personal milestone.
 “There were plenty of times I could have stopped,” he reflects.
 “But I did not.
 Finishing showed me I could follow through.”

 Today, both Elijah and MJ are certified and employed full time in steady jobs.
 They still share an apartment, a living picture of the stability and responsibility they have built together.
-Their story is
+Their story is not one of sudden rescue, but of steady progress, shaped by opportunity, mentorship, and hard earned determination.

 Their journey reflects what happens when someone is given the space, support, and structure to choose a different direction.
 Step by step, dignity is restored, purpose is rebuilt, and a future once out of reach begins to take shape.